himkt/allennlp-guide/chapters/part3/hyperparameter-optimization-with-optuna.md

 You can use `AllenNLPPruningCallback` that is the new feature of Optuna, which allows users to prune unpromising trials with algorithms implemented in Optuna.
 `AllenNLPPruningCallback` is the interface to provide the way to use these pruning algorithms in `GradientDescentTrainer`, which is the standard way to train a model in AllenNLP.
-To enable a pruning, you must create the AllenNLP callback first. `AllenNLPPruningCallback` needs two arguments: `trial` and a target metric.
+To enable a pruning, you must create the AllenNLP callback first. `AllenNLPPruningCallback` needs two arguments: `trial` and `monitor` (target metric).
-In this example, we watch `validation_accuracy` for the metric to determine if a trial should be pruned or not.
+In this example, we use `validation_accuracy` for the metric to determine if a trial should be pruned or not.
 Note that `patience` is set to `None` since pruning and built-in early stopping could conflict.
+The objective function looks like following:

 ```python
     def objective(trial):